microsoft/pxt/docs/defining-blocks.md

 }
 ```

-Now, when user adds a block referring to a method of `Image`, a global
+Now, when the user adds a block referring to a method of `Image`, a global
 variable will be automatically introduced and initialized with `images.emptyImage()`.

 In cases when the default constructor has side effects (eg., configuring a pin),